rprops/Python_DS-WS/README.md

 import matplotlib.pyplot as plt
 ```

-Functions with same name specify using the package name (like in R):
+* Functions with same name specify using the package name (like in R):
 For example:
 np.sum (np::sum like it would be in R)
 instead of
 sum (also base python function)

+* Means go back from the end instead of removing position -2 from the vector as in R:
+a_list[-2]

+* True instead of TRUE in python vs R

 # Day 2
 *